 VHN architectural considerations

-Application level VHN service provision
+Application level interworking for VHN service

 VHN supports a functional architecture to create and interwork another virtual service group through application-level home gateways.
 A VHN service group is created via its required interworking function of an application-level home gateway, and each user will be able to join multiple VHN service group in accordance with their favour application features.
 Application-level home gateway functions provides to route data and convert into different protocols according to user environment using some interworking protocols.
 The application-level home gateway function is applied to abstract the service capabilities and features of VHN.